we are, and always will be a traditional, cosy country pub. But one that offers an exciting and original selection of freshly prepared food.

 There Is A Locally Sourced Ever Changing Menu, An Exceptionally Popular Sunday Roast, And

-tapas with a twist on Friday and Saturday evenings.
+tapas with a twist in the evening

 .The Watts Russell Keeps A Varied And Unusual Wine List and An Eclectic Selection Of Whiskies and spirits.